 While DUNE has been well received by sci-fi fans and critics, it produced a somewhat middling performance at the box office, with its $41M opening weekend, a notch lower than earlier October for VENOM: LET THERE BE CARNAGE ($90M), NO TIME TO DIE ($55.2M) and HALLOWEEN KILLS ($49.4M).
 However, Warner Bros. appears satisfied with the results, perhaps also influenced by activity on HBO Max, where it was also made available to at-home customers.

 So much so that WB announced that a DUNE sequel has been greenlit and is now scheduled for an Oct.
 20, 2023 release.
-When it arrives, the sequel will not have to complete with itself on streaming, since next year Warner Bros. will return to releasing its movies with a 45-day exclusive theatrical window.
+When it arrives, the sequel will not have to compete with itself on streaming, since next year Warner Bros. will return to releasing its movies with a 45-day exclusive theatrical window.
 In addition, the studio’s agreement with director Denis Villeneuve stipulates that DUNE 2 will open as a theatrical exclusive.

 See also: Dune: What Fans Are Saying About Denis Villeneuve’s Latest Sci-Fi Movie (Cinema Blend)